Civil Brand: Plot

 Aisha enters Dease's office to discuss her fight with Nikki and Dease slaps her in the face, telling her how unimportant she is.
 He presents Aisha with a gift, but refuses to give it to her until she provides him with any information about the other convicts.
 Dease then turns off the surveillance camera and forces Aisha to perform oral sex on him.
 After she leaves the office, Aisha finds Frances, punches her in the face as reprisal for confessing that Aisha caused the fight, and steals her necklace.
-Aisha leaves around the corner and is surprised by Nikki, who stabs her and takes one of Frances’ necklace back.
+Aisha leaves around the corner and is surprised by Nikki, who stabs her and takes one of Frances' necklace back.
 After the incident, Michael takes Frances to Dease's office where Nelson questions her, but Frances provides no information about what she saw and is let go.
 Later that night, Dease and the other officers enter Nikki's cell and beat her, claiming that they know she stabbed Aisha.
 According to Sabrina's narration, however, Dease secretly loves Nikki and abuses her because she does not return the feelings.

 Michael enters the break room where Dease and the other guards are.
-They begin to discuss the possible closing of the prison and John Banks (Robert Archer Lynn), a white officer, is concerned about finding a new job.
+They begin to discuss the possible closing of the prison and John Banks, a white officer, is concerned about finding a new job.
 Dease claims that the loss of jobs is associated with untrained students, such as Michael, stealing their jobs, which creates tension between the other officers and Michael.
 As Michael attempts to defend himself and the mistreated female inmates, Dease proceeds to yell at him that these women have no respect for society and therefore, deserved to be treated poorly.
 Later, Michael does his own research on the prison system and discovers that these female convicts are being exploited for cheap labor.